 Your pain may be constant or intermittent and can range from mild to debilitating in nature.
 As the disease progresses, your pain may become worse.

-The Joint Regeneration of Lake Oconee team offers several treatments based on your symptoms and the type of arthritis you’re managing.
+The Joint Regeneration team offers several treatments based on your symptoms and the type of arthritis you’re managing.

 Conservative treatments are the first line of defense and include physical therapy and anti-inflammatory medications.
 These both help not only to decrease your pain, but also to increase your range of motion and mobility.